Damon Lindelof: 2011–2017: The Leftovers, films, and critical acclaim

-2018–present: Watchmen
+2018–present: Watchmen and further films

 In August 2018, it was announced that Lindelof would be adapting Alan Moore's Watchmen as a series for HBO.
 He had previously been quoted as saying it was his favorite graphic novel and a huge inspiration on Lost.
 The series, which features an original story set after the events of the graphic novel, premiered in 2019 to critical acclaim.
-On review aggregator website Rotten Tomatoes, the series has a 95% "certified fresh" rating based on 112 reviews, with an average rating of 8.58/10.
+On review aggregator website Rotten Tomatoes, the series has a 95% rating based on 112 reviews, with an average rating of 8.58/10.
 The website's critical consensus reads, "Bold and bristling, Watchmen isn't always easy viewing, but by adding new layers of cultural context and a host of complex characters it expertly builds on its source material to create an impressive identity of its own."
 While HBO had not confirmed a second season following the show's broadcast, Lindelof stated that if there were, he would not likely be back for it, but instead have another producer step forward to tell another story set in this universe.
 Lindelof said he felt that the show was "not my story" and that "These nine episodes are sort of everything that I have to say at this point about Watchmen".

 In 2019, Lindelof joined a host of other writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.

 In 2020, Lindelof wrote and produced the horror thriller film The Hunt.
 The film attracted some media controversy for its political subject matter, and received mixed reviews upon release.
 After a wide release run for almost a week, COVID-19 regulations forced theaters to close, and the film subsequently played almost exclusively at drive-ins.

 In 2022, Lindelof was announced as a writer of an upcoming Star Wars movie with Sharmeen Obaid-Chinoy set to direct.
+He turned in a draft and left the project in 2023 with Steven Knight replacing him.